mmuller88/mmblog/content/ab-picturer/index.md

 imageVisitorUrl: "https://api.ab.martinmueller.dev?projectId=sst&state=visitor"
 ```

-I then simply render those to the thumbnail, meta tags and post itself:
+I then simply render these to the thumbnail, meta tags and post itself:

-Here is the snippet for adding it as a thumbnail:
+Here is the snippet to add it as a thumbnail:

 ```jsx
 const { imagePreviewUrl } = node.frontmatter